italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 Access to the Entity Configuration
 ++++++++++++++++++++++++++++++++++

-This section describes how to identify the URL :rfc:`3986` for downloading the Entity Configuration of a given subject.
+This section describes how to identify the URL :rfc:`3986` in roder to download the Entity Configuration of a given subject.

-The resource for member for publishing its configuration (Entity Configuration) corresponds to the web path ``.well-known/openid-federation`` and MUST be hung upon the URL the identifies the subject.
+The web path ``.well-known/openid-federation`` is the resource by which a member publishes its configuration (Entity Configuration).
+This web path MUST be appended to the URL which identifies the subject.

 Examples: